-During this time I wrote two career books, spoke to hundreds of groups, wrote for some great sites (U.S. News, Wiley Publishing, The American Marketing Association and others) and created some helpful free downloads (not all are still as up to date).
+During this time I wrote career books, spoke to hundreds of groups, wrote for some great sites (U.S. News, Wiley Publishing, The American Marketing Association and others) and created some helpful career downloads (not all are still as up to date).
 I was on NPR twice and was able to live out a cool existence consulting and helping people in a bigger way than I thought was possible.

 Of course this chapter is just getting started.
 But it is a very natural transition.
 I now get to take Chapter 1 (marketing foundation), Chapter 2 (careful, efficient growth) and Chapter 3 (personal and corporate brand development) and apply them to an exciting, high growth oriented company doing what I love to do: help build brands and make them famous.